xros/addressbook/README.md

  |  getPersonByName(self, name)
  |      # Return a list of person instances filtered by name
  ```

+ This module is built on SQLAlchemy, and it will return native SQLAlchemy instances.

+ For example,

 ### Run the test script